Hafez al-Assad: 1983–1984 succession crisis

-Shortly after the poster war, all Rifaat al-Assad's proteges were removed from positions of power.
+Shortly after the poster war, all of Rifaat al-Assad's proteges were removed from positions of power.
 This decree nearly sparked a clash between the Defense Companies and the Republican Guard on 27 February 1984, but conflict was avoided by Rifaat al-Assad's appointment as one of three Vice Presidents on 11 March.
-He acquired this post by surrendering his position as Commander of Defense Companies to an Assad supporter.
+He acquired this post by surrendering his position as Commander of Defense Companies to a Hafez supporter.
 Rifaat al-Assad was succeeded as Defense Companies head by his son-in-law.
-During the night of 30 March, he ordered Defense Company loyalists to seal Damascus off and advance to the city.
+During the night of 30 March, Rifaat ordered Defense Company loyalists to seal Damascus off and advance to the city.
 The Republican Guard was put on alert in Damascus, and 3rd Armored Division commander Shafiq Fayadh ordered troops outside Damascus to encircle the Defense Companies blocking the roads into the city.
 Rifaat al-Assad's plan might have succeeded if Special Forces commander Ali Haydar supported him, but Haydar sided with the president.
 Assad punished Rifaat al-Assad with exile, allowing him to return in later years without a political role.
-The Defense Companies were reduced by 30,000–35,000 people, and their role was assumed by the Republican Guard.
-Makhluf, the Republican Guard commander was promoted to major general, and Bassel al-Assad (Assad's son, an army major) became influential in the guard.
+The Defense Companies were reduced by 30,000–35,000 men, and their role was assumed by the Republican Guard.
+Makhluf, the Republican Guard commander was promoted to major general, and Hafez's son Bassel al-Assad, then an army major, became influential in the guard.
+Assad recovered and returned to his work routine, holding numerous meetings with diplomats.
+However, his deteriorating health was noticeable to everyone—he had lost weight and turned pale.